 Any current member of the SMT is eligible.
 The syllabus does not have to be a course that has been taught or is about to be taught.
 We explicitly invite graduate students, the un(der)employed, and those who are unable to be active teachers in higher education to contribute syllabi of courses that they wish would be taught.
 In those cases we ask that syllabi comply with standard dimensions of semester/quarter-length courses suitable for undergraduate students.

-- A semester/quarter-long syllabus (10–15 weeks), no more than 15 pages long, in PDF format.
+- A pdf file of a semester/quarter-long syllabus (10–15 weeks), no more than 15pp. long.
 Please anonymize your syllabus (remove name, institution, building names, etc.).

-- A cover letter, no more than 2 pages long, outlining rationale and teaching goals, explaining especially how the syllabus addresses questions of diversity in its pedagogy and how the proposed course might fit into a music theory curriculum.
+- An anonymized cover letter, no more than 2pp. long, outlining rationale and teaching goals, explaining especially how the syllabus addresses questions of diversity in its pedagogy and how the proposed course might fit into a music theory curriculum.
 The committee invites the author(s) to include background positionality, if relevant to the subject in question.

 - An anonymized appendix of specific teaching resources may be added only if these materials are

 - unavailable elsewhere, and